-Strong local sinks for O_3 within 300 m to the TOP station, which could facilitate a substantial drop of O_3 mixing ratio at the TOP station, can be excluded.
-Adverse effects of the station itself (exhaust from lab vents etc.) are not likely, since the setup of the

-- ${5}$ observatory as a background trace gas measurements station of Global Atmosphere Watch (GAW) program has to follow corresponding operational guidelines.
-In the unlikely case, that some exhaust gas from cars from the parking lot at Hohenpeissenberg summit would have reached the gas sampling inlet, it would have resulted in a sharp but short O3 drop rather than in an O3 breakdown lasting half an hour and more.
-Further- - 10 more, this would happen only in the case of (local) wind directions around $90^{\circ}-100^{\circ}$.
+Strong local sinks for O3 within 300 m to the TOP station, which could facilitate a substantial drop of O3 mixing ratio at the TOP station, can be excluded.
+Adverse (chemical) effects of the station itself (exhaust from lab vents etc.) are not likely, since the setup of the observatory as a background trace gas measurement station of the Global Atmosphere Watch (GAW) program has to follow strict operational guidelines.
+In the unlikely case that some exhaust gas from cars in the parking lot at Hohenpeissenberg summit would have reached the gas sampling inlet, it would have resulted in a sharp but short O3 drop rather than in an O3 reduction lasting half an hour and more.
+Furthermore, this would happen only in the case of (local) wind directions around $90^{\circ}-100^{\circ}$ .
 However, the mean annual frequency of these wind directions is less than 5%.
-On 5 September 2005, the mean wind direction at the time of the onset of the O3 drop event was from South, so the parking lot was not upwind of the TOP station.
+On 5 September 2005, the mean wind direction at the time of the onset of the O3 drop event was from south, so the parking lot was not upwind of the TOP station.

-After the explanation that there are no sources of O_3 destruction at the mountain summit, we will now focus on the area south of the mountain summit because, as concluded from the wind direction, the reason for the O_3 drop must be located there.
+Having demonstrated that there was no current chemical destruction of $O_3$ at the mountain summit, we will now focus on the area south of the mountain summit because, as concluded from the wind direction, the reason for the $O_3$ drop must be located there.

-4.3 Valley to mountain circulation system
+4.3 Valley-to-mountain circulation

-The high frequency of ${\rm O}3$ drop events in the morning hours may point to a local, thermally driven, valley to mountain circulation at Hohenpeissenberg mountain.
-The high

-- solar irradiance and the partly deforested slope of the mountain would support this idea.
+The high frequency of $O_3$ drop events in the morning hours may point to a local, thermally driven, valley-to-mountain circulation at the Hohenpeissenberg mountain.
+The high solar irradiance and the partly deforested slope of the mountain would support this idea.
 Furthermore, the village of Hohenpeissenberg is located at the lower end of the deforested south flank of the mountain, and a national road passes by.
-Together, village and road would provide enough O3 destructors (mainly NO from heating and exhaust gases).
-But although this mechanism might seem to be the most probable one, several results of our measurements point into a different direction. - First, at the SALSA forest station at the southern slope of the mountain, half way between the deforested area and the summit, the wind direction remained around North, which is a downhill flow, at mean wind speeds around $0.5 \,\mathrm{m \, s^{-1}}$.
+Together, village and road would provide enough $O_3$ destructors (mainly NO from heating and exhaust gases).
+But although this mechanism might seem to be the most probable one, several results of our measurements point into a different direction.
+First, at the SALSA forest station at the southern slope of the mountain, half way between the deforested area and the summit, the wind direction remained around North, which is a downhill flow, at mean wind speeds around 0.5 m s-1.
 From that, an upslope wind, at least in the trunk space of the forest, can be excluded.

-Second, one of the vertical scans of the tethered balloon (Fig. 7, right panel) hit an O_3 poor layer at approx. 300 m a.g.l. at 5 September 2005, 09:16 h, which is shortly after the maximum intensity of the O_3 drop at the TOP station.
-The tethered balloon
+Second, one of the vertical scans of the tethered balloon (Fig. 7, right panels) encountered an $O_3$ poor layer at approx. 300 m a.g.l. on 5 September 2005, 09:16 h, which was shortly after the maximum intensity of the $O_3$ drop at the TOP station.

-- 5 after the maximum intensity of the O_3 drop at the TOP station.
 The tethered balloon profiles were measured in a horizontal distance of approx. 1.6 km from the TOP station (as referenced to the launching site of the balloon).
-Even with some northward drift of the balloon due to the southerly winds, the O_3 poor air mass was detected still more than 1 km south of the summit.
-The wind direction from south makes it impossible for - an air mass being upslope transported by a valley to mountain circulation to be found 1 km south of the mountain summit.
-Under the assumption, that the O_3 poor air mass observed by the balloon is in coherence with the O_3 event at the TOP station, which will be proven below, a local valley to mountain circulation has to be definitely excluded as the dominating process.
+Even with some northward drift of the balloon due to the southerly winds, the O3 poor air mass was detected still more than 1 km south of the summit.
+The wind direction from south (at the height of TOP) makes it impossible for an air mass being upslope transported by a valley-to-mountain circulation to be found 1 km south of the mountain summit.
+Under the assumption that the $O_3$ poor air mass observed by the balloon is in coherence with the O3 event at the TOP station, which will be proven below, a local valley to mountain circulation has to be definitely excluded as the dominating process.

-15 4.4 Airmass change, passage of fronts
+4.4 Airmass change, passage of fronts